anonymous-1992/Timeseries_multiout_forecasting/README.md

 ## Methodology

- Comparing the performance of statistic, regression and deep learning models for direct multiple output forecasting
+-Comparing the performance of statistic, regression and deep learning models for direct multiple output forecasting

 ## Requirements